 ABOUT ME

-I hold a diploma in Child Psychology and Cognitive Behavioural Therapy (CBT), am a Level 3 Person-Centred Counsellor, and am currently studying for a Master’s degree in Psychology.
-While I am not a psychologist, therapist, or practising person-centred counsellor, my work is firmly grounded in a person-centred approach.
-This means I adhere to the core principles of empathy, congruence, and unconditional positive regard.
-I believe that all humans have an innate capacity for growth and healing, and that, given the right conditions, we can develop autonomy over our own well-being.
+I hold a diploma in Child Psychology and Cognitive Behavioural Therapy (CBT), am a Level 3 Person‑Centred Counsellor, and am currently studying towards a Master’s degree in Psychology.
+While I am not a practising psychologist or therapist, my work is firmly grounded in a person‑centred approach, informed by the core principles of empathy, congruence, and unconditional positive regard.
+I believe that people have an innate capacity for growth and, when provided with the right conditions, can develop autonomy over their own wellbeing.

-My mindfulness workshops provide opportunities for children to develop and express curiosity, identity, self-worth, insight, emotional intelligence, and a sense of purpose.
-My mission is to enhance health and well-being across all of these areas, while embedding as many opportunities as possible for children to learn the skills needed to live with resilience, self-compassion, and empathy.
+My mindfulness work creates opportunities for children to explore curiosity, identity, self-worth, and a sense of purpose.
+My aim is to support positive mental health and wellbeing while embedding transferable skills that enable children to navigate life with resilience, empathy, and self-compassion.

-All of my work is delivered through the lens of mindfulness, although this does not always look like a room full of people meditating.
-Mindfulness can be playful and creative—sometimes taking the form of a mindful adventure or a festival of thought.
+All of my work is delivered through the lens of mindfulness, though this does not always take the form of traditional meditation.
+Mindfulness can also be playful and creative, offering opportunities for exploration through imaginative activity, reflective dialogue, and creative engagement.

 Please feel free to get in touch if you would like to find out more about me and what I can offer you, your family, or your school.